mokagio/mokacoding/metallo/src/posts/2015-08-04-keep-your-bench-clean.md

 ---

-The list could go on, but in my opinion these are the most simple yet effective ways to keep your codebase clear.
+The list could go on, but in my opinion these are the most simple yet effective ways to keep your codebase clean.

 Each of the practices listed above is simple and not hard to apply, so my best suggestion is to pick one, and try to stick with it for at least a week.
 Consistency is important here.
 The same way if you spend 10 minutes every day cleaning you house you will hardly ever have to do _a big clean_, if you remove old and commented code, make changes in little atomic commits, keep your methods and classes short, you rarely will have to stop and spend days cleaning up the codebase.
 There is much to gain for such a little investment, you work smoothly, get stuff done quick, and will not need to explain you manager or clients that you need to day to sort out the code because it has became too messy.